shahrukhkhan48/OnlineShop/README.md

 Ensure that:
 - The IAM role has the correct policies to execute Step Functions.
 - The state machine ARN in your Lambda function points to the correct Step Function.

-## Contribution and Development

-Contributions to the OnlineShop API are welcomed!
-Here’s how you can install, develop, and test changes to the API:

-1. **Fork and Clone**:
-   Fork the repository and clone it to your local development environment.

-2. **Branch Strategy**:
-   Create a new branch for each feature, enhancement, or bugfix.

-3. **Testing**:
-   Ensure that your changes pass all existing tests and write new tests for added functionality.

-4. **Pull Request**:
-   Submit a pull request to the main branch for review.

-Please adhere to the coding standards used throughout the project and provide clear, comprehensive commit messages.

-## Security Practices

-When deploying the OnlineShop API, especially in a production environment, consider the following security practices:

-- **Secret Management**:
-  Use AWS Secrets Manager or another secure method to handle sensitive information, such as database credentials or API keys.

-- **IAM Policies**:
-  Adhere to the principle of least privilege when configuring IAM roles and policies.

-- **API Security**:
-  Ensure APIs are secured using appropriate authorization mechanisms and consider using API keys or VPCs for additional security.

-- **Data Encryption**:
-  Enable encryption at rest for data stored in DynamoDB and ensure data transmitted over the network is done securely using HTTPS/TLS.

-Always conduct a thorough security review and adhere to best practices to safeguard your application and data.